RUTGERS DAY SCHOOL (ages 4-13 years)

 The seven classrooms include:

-- The Therapeutic Primary classroom has a maximum of eight children, six through eight years of age, with one teacher and two assistant mental health specialists.
-The school day runs from 9:00am - 2:00pm.
+- The Therapeutic Primary classroom has a maximum of nine children, seven through nine years of age, with one teacher and two assistant mental health specialists.
+The school day runs from 9:00am - 3:00pm.

 The program is an approved public college operated special education facility which is staffed by highly qualified special education teachers.
 They offer the required elementary subjects.
 The educational program emphasizes subject material and content with the goal of addressing the specific learning needs and concerns of our student population.
 The education program is accredited by the New Jersey Department of Education and the curriculum is aligned to fulfill the New Jersey Core Curriculum Content Standards and the Common Core Standards.
 The CTDS is also an approved state testing site so that students can be administered the required state assessments.